bobbicodes/mecca/README.md

 # Installation

-Clone the repository and set the `mecca` script to be executable:
+Clone the repository and set the scripts to be executable:

     $ git clone https://github.com/porkostomus/mecca.git
     $ cd mecca